btcpayserver/btcpayserver-doc/FAQ/FAQ-Wallet.md

 BTCPay has an internal wallet which you can use to see the transactions and even send the money out of it.
 The wallet works only with a supported hardware wallet, like Ledger Nano S.

 You'll have to confirm and sign the transaction on your hardware wallet.
 BTCPay wallet is not a hot wallet.
 The private keys are secured inside your hardware wallet.

+## What is wallet re-scan in BTCPay?

+A feature called [scantxoutset](https://bitcoincore.org/en/doc/0.17.0/rpc/blockchain/scantxoutset/) added in Bitcoin Core 0.17.0 enables BTCPay users to easily restore an old wallet in BTCPay and see a proper ballance, without ever having to use an external wallet.
+Prior to version 1.0.3.0 which added this feature, if a user added an xpub key already used for receiving payments, BTCPay couldn't recognize those past UTXOs, and would start generating addresses for invoices that were already used in the past.

+Wallet re-scan solves allows users to easier import their xpub keys that was used in the past, for example on a mobile wallet or even on another BTCPay Server.
+That is why, users who import xpub that was used for receiving payments in the past, should re-scan their wallet.
+Additionally this feature helps wit gap limit issues explained later in this document.

 ## Recommended external wallets?